nodejs/node/doc/api/http2.md

 -->

 The `'remoteSettings'` event is emitted when a new SETTINGS frame is received from the connected peer.
-When invoked, the handle function will receive a copy of the remote settings.
+When invoked, the handler function will receive a copy of the remote settings.

 ```js